rowyio/rowy/README.md

 # Getting started

-To set up Firetable, you must be comfortable with working with the command line.
+To set up Firetable, you must be comfortable with working with the command line and have basic how to use npm.

-You must have at least a basic understanding of how to use npm and install npm packages globally.

-We’ve created the Firetable CLI to automate the steps required to set up Firetable.

 ### [**Read the getting started guide →**](https://github.com/FiretableProject/firetable/wiki/Getting-Started)

 # Documentation